2026 Indy NXT

-The 2026 Firestone Indy NXT Series is scheduled to be the 40th season of the Indy NXT open wheel auto racing series and the 24th sanctioned by IndyCar, acting as the primary support series for the IndyCar Series.
-This will be the fourth year of the championship running under the Indy NXT moniker following its acquisition by Penske Entertainment, the owner of the IndyCar Series, in 2022.
+The 2026 Indy NXT by Firestone was the 40th season of Indy NXT by Firestone, the second-highest class of American open-wheel car racing, and the 24th season sanctioned by IndyCar.
+This was the fourth year of the championship running under the Indy NXT moniker following its acquisition by Penske Entertainment, the owner of the IndyCar Series, in 2022.

+The championship was contested over 17 races, beginning in St. Petersburg on March 1 and ending in Laguna Seca on September 6.
+It was won by Cape Motorsports Powered by ECR driver Nikita Johnson, who in doing so also became Rookie of the Year.

 Teams and drivers

-All teams will use Dallara IL-15 cars with an AER produced Mazda sourced 2.0 litre engine and Firestone tires.
-The following drivers and teams are scheduled to compete in the series.